Trum3it/frontrun-bot/README.md

-# Polymarket Frontrun Bot
+# Polymarket Trading Bot

-Automated frontrunning bot for Polymarket.
+Automated trading bot for Polymarket.
 Monitors the mempool and Polymarket API for pending trades, then executes orders with higher priority to frontrun target transactions.

 ## Quick Start